umass-gis/workshops/content/basics-qgis/tutorial.md

 The `cartodb-query` layer is okay as it is.
 Although its CRS is a geographic coordinate system (rather than projected, which is better for map-making), QGIS won't have any trouble readjusting it to look correct once we update the Project CRS.

 As long as all your data layers have the same datum, QGIS can "project them on-the-fly" so that they appear to have the same CRS.
 Issues are much more likely if your data layers have different datums.
-In this case, the datum is NAD83.
 {: .note}

 Follow the instructions on the [Coordinate Systems](https://umass-gis.github.io/workshops/content/basics-qgis/coordinate-systems.html#change-a-layers-crs) page to export a new version of the `MA_precincts12_16` layer with a CRS of [EPSG:32618 - WGS 84 / UTM zone 18N](https://epsg.io/32618).
 You can remove the original `MA_precincts12_16` layer when you're done.